-Dealing with the cold isn’t as uncomfortable as it might seem, either.
+Dealing with cold weather conditions isn’t as uncomfortable as it might seem.
 Once your body gets moving and your blood flowing, you’ll barely notice the cold.

 Preparation is key to not only staying warm on a winter hike, but staying safe.
 Plan ahead and pack and dress appropriately to enjoy hiking all winter long.